IUS-CS/c490-project-fluttershybutterfly/project_idea.md

 Section 3 – MVC Breakdown of Your App
 In this section, you must utilize the MVC Design Pattern to describe each of the screens supported by your app.
 There are a couple of ways you might go about organizing this section of your document:
 1. This approach uses one design document section per screen – i.e., provide View, Model, and Controller descriptions about each screen, one screen’s MVC set of descriptions after another
 2. This approach has three sections, a View section, a Model section, and a Controller section.
-In the View section provide a description of each screen appearing in your app, in the Model section provide a description of all Java classes used in the model, in the Controller section provide a description of all controllers required by your app
+In the View section provide a description of each screen appearing in your app, in the Model section provide a description of all Java classes used in the model, in the Controller section provide a description of all controllers required by your app.

 #**3.1 View Descriptions**
 ![landscape mode](/images/splash_by_olivia_stinston_horizontal_format_mockup.png)